MISP/cexf/README.md

 - [Common Exercise Format (CEXF) - format description](https://github.com/MISP/cexf/blob/main/format-description.md)

-# CEXF Platform
+# Platforms supporting the CEXF Format

+- [SkillAegis](https://github.com/MISP/SkillAegis) is a platform to design, run, and monitor exercise scenarios, enhancing skills in applications like MISP and training users in best practices for information management and protective tools.
+Its gamification system makes learning engaging, ensuring users acquire essential technical skills and adhere to industry standards.
-- An [open source platform](https://github.com/MISP/cexf/tree/main/platform) to run exercises in CEXF format.
+- An [open source platform](https://github.com/MISP/cexf/tree/main/platform) PoC to run exercises in CEXF format.

 # How to contribute and create an exercise